fxiangecon/fxiangecon.github.io/content/research/paper2/index.md

 ---
-title: "Adverse Selection, Private Collateral Provision, and Government Intervention"
+title: "How Central Banks Should Use Their Balance Sheets to Control Flight-to-Safety"
-date: 2025-06-09
+date: 2025-04-24
-lastmod: 2024-06-09
+lastmod: 2025-05-27
 author: ["Fengfan Xiang"]
-# description: "Second Year Paper"
-summary: "Private collateral provision matters for the transmission across markets.
-Adverse selection hinders collateral provision in the loan market, resulting in inefficiency in the goods market as collateral is essential to secure credit transactions.
-The optimal interest rate policy may shut down the loan market entirely.
-A novel loan subsidy program is proposed to address banks' adverse selection problem."
+# description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
+Published in the Journal of Oleic Science, 2001."
+summary: "Wholesale banking panics have driven several flight-to-safety events in recent decades, raising concerns over financial stability.
+I study such events using a model with retail and wholesale banks, where the severity of wholesale banking panics is endogenously determined and captures the magnitude of flight-to-safety.
+I show that expanding the central bank’s balance sheet mitigates wholesale banking panics, but doing so may reduce welfare by lowering returns on assets, thereby limiting their usefulness in transactions.
+However, expanding the reach of interest-bearing central bank liabilities to wholesale banks, which can be achieved through the U.S. Federal Reserve’s overnight reverse repurchase agreement facility, can mitigate panics without reducing welfare."
-cover:
+# cover:
-    # image: "paper2.png"
+#     image: "key_features.png"
-    # alt: "Dimensions of a sausage dog"
+#     alt: "Key Features of the Model"
 #     relative: false
 # editPost:
 #     URL: "https://github.com/pmichaillat/hugo-website"
-#     Text: "Journal of Canine Science"
+#     Text: "Journal of Oleic Science"

 ---